Wyoming Deed of Trust Form

 4. Deed of Trust

 A trust deed in Wyoming must be notarized.[1]
 Deeds are to be filed at the County Clerk’s Office.
-There are no state-specific recording requirements, but local counties may have stipulations regarding formatting.
+There are no state-wide formatting standards, but some counties may have certain requirements.

 Foreclosure Process

 In contrast with a mortgage state, foreclosure in a deed of trust state is generally handled via a non-judicial process.
 The trustee may sell the property without court involvement if the borrower defaults.
-This reduces the time and cost involved in foreclosing a property.
+This out-of-court process is faster and advantageous for lenders.

 Deed of Trust (Preview)